Vegan Matzo Ball Soup

 Instructions

 • Prepare the matzo ball dough: In a food processor (or high-speed blender), add the silken tofu and olive oil and blend until it reaches a smooth mayonnaise-like consistency.
-Transfer the mixture to a large bowl and stir in the matzo meal, nutritional yeast, baking powder, garlic powder, onion powder, celery seeds, salt, and pepper.
+Transfer the mixture to a large bowl and stir in the matzo meal, nutritional yeast, baking powder, garlic powder, onion powder, salt, and pepper.
 Cover the dough and refrigerate overnight (or for up to two days).

 • Once the dough has rested in the fridge for at least 8 hours, prepare the soup.
 Heat the olive oil in a large stockpot over medium heat.
 Add the onion, carrots, and celery and sauté for 5–6 minutes, until the onion is soft.
 Add the dill and vegetable broth (or water and bouillon), bring to a boil, and then immediately reduce the heat to low and maintain a simmer.